ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked on 2 WordPress projects.

 **Thoughts:** During these last two days, I've worked on 2 different WordPress projects, one being particularly challenging, but I fixed the problem after researching.

+### Day 29: 20 September 2018

+**Today's Progress**: Worked on a WordPress project.

+**Thoughts:** Today, I had to change a couple widgets using CSS, along with several other tidy ups on a WordPress project.